claysawyer/pf-shop/README.md

 ## Contributions

-While contributions are welcome, this is strictly a simple technology showcase for a developer portfolio.
+While contributions are welcome, this is strictly a  technology showcase for a developer portfolio.